-If you had one idea to assist in digital remote learning what would it be?
+If you had one idea to assist in digital remote creativity, what would it be?

 COVID-19 has changed industries, relationships and even the ways in which we think.
 It has also changed the way future generations will learn and be taught.